Rapptz/discord.py/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
 - Optimised in both speed and memory.
+- Mostly compatible with the official ``discord.py``.
+- Prevents selfbot detection.

 Installing
 ----------